microsoft/ApplicationInspector-Action/README.md

 Be sure to see our project wiki page for more help https://Github.com/Microsoft/ApplicationInspector/wiki for **illustrations** and additional information and help.

+This Action calls the Analyze functionality of Application Inspector.

 ## Usage

 Add ApplicationInspector to your GitHub Actions pipeline like below to scan the repository root and output to `AppInspectorResults.json` in the repository root.